Your Frequently Asked Questions Answered!

 What happens if I can only come for a few hours in the morning?

-Please still come, if only for a couple of hours.
-The morning is the busiest time with lots of jobs to be done including the basket packing; so many hands will make light work.
+The morning is the busiest time, with lots of jobs to be done including the basket packing, so many hands will make light work.
 However, what we need more than anything are people willing & able to deliver baskets.

 Can I just come and deliver baskets without being there in the morning?